carbon-language/carbon-lang/llvm/docs/MemorySSA.rst

     br label %while.cond
   }

-The ``MemorySSA`` IR is located comments that precede the instructions they map to (if such an instruction exists).
+The ``MemorySSA`` IR is shown in comments that precede the instructions they map to (if such an instruction exists).
 For example, ``1 = MemoryDef(liveOnEntry)`` is a ``MemoryAccess`` (specifically, a ``MemoryDef``), and it describes the LLVM instruction ``store i8 0, i8* %p3``.
 Other places in ``MemorySSA`` refer to this